AndrewTheTM/piCount/README.md

 the classifier for trucks.
 I will also set this up to save images and count the frames to see what the count is and do some comparisons (eventually).

+One of the biggest (if not _THE_ biggest) todo items is to make this run even when someone isn't pulling up the webpage.
+That sounds more difficult than it likely will be.

 # Included

 The included classifier (cascade.xml) is for cars and trucks.
 I generated it